databio/geniml/docs/likelihood/assess.md

 # How to assess universe fit to collection of files?
-Given a universe it is immportant to assess it fit to collection of data.
+Given a universe it is important to assess it fit to collection of data.
 We will use here universes produced [eriler](consensus-peaks.md).

-## Intersection assessment
+## Base pair - level  overlap measure
 First test checks how much of our file is present in the universe and how much additional information is present in the univers.
 We can check that with: